Maleveray History, Family Crest & Coats of Arms

-England following the Norman Conquest of 1066.
+Maleveray is a name that first reached England following the Norman Conquest of 1066.
 It comes from the name Mauleverer, which at the time of the Norman Conquest, was the name of a noble Norman family.
+They held Maulevrier, near Rouen as their home.

 Early Origins of the Maleveray family